ppy/osu-wiki/wiki/Tournaments/TMC/2nd/en.md

 ### Tournament rules

-1. The Touhou Project Mania Cup 2nd is a country-based team tournament, played on the osu!mania game mode.
+1. The Touhou Project Mania Cup 2nd is a team-based team tournament, played on the osu!mania game mode.
 2. Beatmap scoring will be based on Score V2.
 3. The beatmaps for each round will be announced by the mappool selectors on the Sunday before the actual matches take place.
    - Every mappool, except for the Qualifier stage, will contain a *tiebreaker* beatmap.
 It will only be played in case of a tie in the scoreline in the *best of* system, e.g. the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.